Student Organizations and Clubs

-The Office of Leadership Programs supports the sanctioned student organizations on campus through policies and procedures oversight and leadership training.
+The Office of Leadership Programs supports the sanctioned student organizations and clubs on campus through policies and procedures oversight and leadership training.

 Alpha Sigma Lambda National Honor Society –

 Alpha Sigma Lambda National Honor Society is a nonprofit organization devoted to the advancement of scholarship and to the recognition of non-traditional students continuing their higher education.
 Membership is extended by invitation in the spring of the academic year.
 The Nu Sigma Chi Chapter at Northeast State is one

 of over 300 institutional chapters throughout the United States.

 Virginia Salmon (L304, 423.354.2523),

 Michelle Wyatt (L214, 423.354.2422)

 serve as advisors and/or campus contacts.